 Therefore, a firm diagnosis of MS is often not made until two or more relapses have occurred.
 So, you may have months, or years, of uncertainty if you have an episode of symptoms and the diagnosis is not clear.

-In most cases, no test can definitely prove that you have MS after a first episode of symptoms or in the very early stages of the disease.
+In most cases, no test can definitely prove that you have multiple sclerosis after a first episode of symptoms or in the very early stages of the disease.
 However, some tests are helpful and may indicate that MS is a possible, or probable, cause of the symptoms.

-Since MRI scans became available, other tests are now done less often.
+Since MRI scans became available, other tests for multiple sclerosis are now done less often.
 However, they are sometimes done and include:

 - Evoked potential test.
 In this test, electrodes measure if there is slowing or any abnormal pattern in the electrical impulses in certain nerves.

-At present, although there is no cure for MS, certain symptoms of MS can often be eased.
+At present, although there is no cure for multiple sclerosis, certain symptoms of MS can often be eased to improve quality of life and make living with MS more manageable.
 Treatments generally fall into four categories:

 - Medicines that aim to modify the disease process.